 - you have requested to be informed of planning policy consultations on the production of new documents or updates to existing planning publications;

-- you have previously responded to planning policy consultations, such as the Site Allocations Local Plan or Core Strategy Local Plan;
+- you have previously responded to planning policy consultations.

 - you have promoted land through our ‘Call for Sites’ for consideration as part of the emerging Site Allocations Local Plan; or